 If you have a lot of people to buy for, jars are a brilliant and affordable way to give/contain edible gifts and can be decorated in so many ways giving you loads of creative freedom.

-Here is my step by step guide on how to make papier mâché Easter bunny ear jars…
+Here is our step by step guide on how to make papier mâché Easter bunny ear jars…

-Due to the drying time of papier mâché and paint, I would allow at least 4 days prior to giving the gifts.
+Due to the drying time of papier mâché and paint, we would allow at least 4 days prior to giving the gifts.

 Step 1.
-I used preserving jars so the first thing I had to do was super glue the centre of the lid to the frame of the lid to make sure I had a solid base to work on.
+We used preserving jars so the first thing we had to do was super glue the centre of the lid to the frame of the lid to make sure we had a solid base to work on.

 Step 2.
 Tear your newspaper into strips and scraps ready for the papier mâché.
 Then mix together 1 cup of flour with 1 cup of water until you get a glue like consistency.
 Try and stir out most of the lumps.
 If it’s a bit thick, just add a little more water.